What is Child Pornography?

 However, that doesn’t stop a defendant from raising defenses like being falsely accused or framed, having their electronic devices unknowingly hacked or accessed, or any other novel or creative reason why the prosecution cannot prove the charges beyond a reasonable doubt.

 If you or someone you love is facing charges involving production, dissemination, or possession of child pornography, it’s important to discuss your options as soon as possible with an experienced criminal sex crimes defense attorney who knows how to investigate, litigate, and defense against these charges in state or federal court.

-Catherine is an experienced criminal defense lawyer that defends against all criminal sexual conduct, solicitation, child pornography, and other sex crimes in state and federal court.
+Catherine is a highly rated criminal defense attorney in Minnesota that defends against all criminal sexual conduct, solicitation, child pornography, and other sex crimes in state and federal court.
 She can help.
 Call today for a free consultation.

 Are there defenses for production, dissemination, or possession of child pornography in Federal Court?

 Yes.
 The law specifically prohibits the defendant to argue mistake of age or consent as defenses, so a solid theory of defense for the charges must be creative and could include false accusations, someone else hacking electronic devices, or being framed.

 It’s important to work with an experienced criminal child pornography defense attorney to establish a persuasive defense to these charges, especially in light of the limits the law already has in place.